Last date modified: 2026-Jun-11

 2. In the "Accept your invitation" dialog, follow these steps:

-1. Email: Enter the one-time passcode sent to your email, then select Continue.
+1. Email: Enter the one-time passcode sent to your email, then select "Send me an email".

-2. Authenticator app: Scan the QR code displayed on the screen with a mobile Authenticator app.
-Enter the one-time code from the Authenticator app into the provided field and click Continue.
+1. Authenticator app: Select the Google Authenticator option, then use your preferred mobile authenticator app to scan the QR code displayed on the screen.
+Enter the one-time code generated by the app in the provided field and click Continue.

-2. The user logs into RelativityOne using Centralized Authentication.
-Admins can check the user’s acceptance status by viewing the Accepted Invitations tab in Centralized Authentication.
+3. The user logs in to RelativityOne using Centralized Authentication.
+Admins can verify the user’s acceptance status by checking the Enrolled list for the associated authentication provider in Centralized Authentication.

 Logging in to RelativityOne